 Legend has it that a man named George Daves who once lived in the home still haunts it to this day.
 He was in love with his childhood sweetheart (Petra) who lived across the road and with ambitious plans to hit it rich in a distant silver mine, he would be away for months at a time, leaving his beloved Petra in the hope of returning for good and starting a family together.

 These plans were obliterated when one day after a lengthy spell away from Tombstone, George returned and accompanied Petra to a party one evening.
-However after a night that started out with so much promise for George, quickly turned in to one of devastation as Petra left the party with another man.
+However, after a night that started with so much promise for George, quickly turned into one of devastation as Petra left the party with another man.

 After a few days of this eating away at George, the betrayal and the humiliation it caused, would send George into a fit of rage.
 Grabbing his revolver he pointed it at Petra and fired at her four times, with 2 of the bullets hitting their intended target.

 While Petra lay in the dirt screaming and bleeding to death, George turned the gun to his head and fired, killing him instantly.
 Miraculously, Petra survived her wounds and the story of the shooting appeared in the Tombstone Epitaph the following day April 14, 1888.

 It’s the ghost of George that many a guest and owners have reported seeing in the past inside the house.